Michelin restaurants in Edinburgh: ultimate guide

 Noto Edinburgh

-Noto on the delightfully-named Thistle Street has a Michelin Bib Gourmand award to its name for high quality, great value food.
-Drinks also play a starring role, and clearly care has been taken when crafting the cocktail list.
+Noto on the delightfully-named Thistle Street has a Michelin Bib Gourmand award to its name for high quality, great value food – and I can see why.

 Noto is the brainchild of Stuart Ralston, the owner of Aizle.
-This is the place to come for great British dishes with delicious Asian touches.
-Desserts, the wine list and the cocktails are particular highlights.
+I’d say this is the place to come for great British dishes with delicious Asian touches.

 11. Mono